 Professional Education Course (PEC)

-The course will briefly introduce National Transportation Safety Board (NTSB) and International Civil Aviation Organization (ICAO) reporting requirements and review the primary historical causes of both US and international helicopter accidents.
-We’ll focus on aerodynamically oriented causes, including hover performance, downwind effects, forward flight transition, rotor system characteristics, high-speed phenomena, descent issues (such as the vortex ring state and autorotation), and ground issues (such as rollover and resonance).
-Component-fracture characteristics (for example, static fracture and fatigue) will also be briefly addressed.
-Case studies will be included and a notebook and electronic media provided.
+This course introduces National Transportation Safety Board (NTSB) and International Civil Aviation Organization (ICAO) reporting requirements and discusses the history and primary categories of US and international helicopter accident causal factors.
+Using case studies, the course will focus on aerodynamically oriented causes, including hover performance, downwind effects, forward-flight transition, rotor-system characteristics, high-speed phenomena, descent issues (vortex ring state and autorotation), and ground issues (rollover and resonance).
+Turboshaft engine factors may also be addressed.
+A computer notebook and USB are provided.

 Learning Objectives: By the conclusion of the course, participants will have learned: